phone_enabled

 What is Choose Energy?

-Choose Energy is an independent marketplace to help readers learn about energy deregulation and find an electricity plan that meets their needs and budget.
-If you’re looking for a new electricity plan (or even if you’re just curious what’s available near you), our marketplace makes it easy to browse rates, compare plans, and switch energy suppliers — all at no cost to you.
-To do this, we partner with trusted providers like TXU Energy, Frontier Utilities, and Reliant Energy.
+Choose Energy is an independent marketplace dedicated to helping customers learn about energy deregulation and find an electricity plan that meets their needs and budget.
+If you’re searching for a new electricity plan (or even if you’re just curious what’s available near you), our marketplace makes it easy to browse rates, compare plans, and switch energy suppliers — all at no cost to you.
+To do this, we partner with trusted providers like TXU Energy, Frontier Utilities, and Reliant Energy, among other top-rated companies.

 Where does Choose Energy operate?